forcept007/portfolio/index.md

 ---

-### MEDUSA: Medical Data Under Shadow Attacks via Hybrid Model Inversion
+### MEDUSA: Medical Data Under Shadow Attacks via Hybrid Model Inversion - Edit
 #### Under Review for AISTATS 2025 Conference
 In collaboration with with the AIMI Center at Stanford I extended upon my thesis by proposing MEDUSA, a novel hybrid model inversion framework leveraging gradient-based optimization and TCNNs to reconstruct high-fidelity medical images from model outputs in a gray-box setting.
 Using surrogate shadow models trained on public data, MEDUSA simulates limited-information scenarios and demonstrates that even with restricted access, quality reconstructions are possible, posing significant privacy risks.
 We also evaluate the reconstructions as viable training data, finding that they can approximate real images well enough to use for model training.
 Finally, we propose robust defensive mechanisms such as output vector truncation, Gaussian noise, and a new k-NN smearing technique to tackle privacy risks.